-Prerequisite: English 20 or English 87 with a grade of "C" or better, or appropriate skill level demonstrated through the English placement process.
+Prerequisite: English 20 or English 87 or Learning Skills 2 with a grade of "C" or better, or appropriate skill level demonstrated through the English placement process.

 English 21 is designed to improve the writing of sentences, paragraphs, and short essays.
 It covers punctuation, spelling, and sentence structure and develops the ability to read analytically and think logically.
 Other objectives are to assist students to write effectively, to introduce a variety of literary types and to encourage more careful reading at a level that challenges their present understanding.

-Intermediate Reading and Composition (3)
+28 Intermediate Reading and Composition (3)

 Satisfies reading and composition competency requirements for AA degree.
 Prerequisite: English 21 with a grade of "C" or better; or appropriate skill level demonstrated through the English placement process.

-Introduces the student to the elements of composition and critical reading.
-Designed to assist the student to make a successful transition to English 101.
-Emphasizes grammar, sentence structure, paragraph and essay writing.
+English 28 introduces the student to the elements of composition and critical reading and is designed to assist the student to make a successful transition to English 101.
+The course emphasizes grammar, sentence structure, paragraph and essay writing.

-32 College Literary Magazine Editing (2) - RPT 3
+32 College Literary Magazine Editing (2)

 This course studies the ways to process poetry and prose submitted to the editor of the literary magazine (Direction), including critical evaluation of short stories and poetry, rewriting, editing, and copy reading.
-In addition, it includes printshop experience doing makeup and proof-reading, study and evaluation of other college literary magazines, and training in magazine promotion and sales.
+In addition, it includes print shop experience doing make up and proof reading, study and evaluation of other college literary magazines, and training in magazine promotion and sales.